smxi :: script navigation and choices

 - package-removal

 - Pick from a list of items, add them one by one, then select option to remove them.
-Common gunk like isdn, vdr, wifi,, and so on.
+OpenOffice.org, LibreOffice, as well as common gunk like isdn, vdr, wifi,, and so on.
 If you know you don't need the stuff, this will use some regex to find as many things in your system related as it can.

 - remove-chosen - remove all selected